stolostron/sre-doc/docs/design.md

 - Currently, we support AKS cluster deployed across the NA region.
 A single ACM hub cluster will be available to import and manage all the AKS clusters in the North America region.
 - The EMEA region will consist of Europe, Middle East, and Africa countries.

+### DNS Setup
+TODO

 ## Day 1 Operations

 ### New Environment Deployments

-- The ansible project https://github.com/rcarrata/ocp4-azure-ipi was forked to https://github.com/stolostron/ocp4-azure-ipi and is used to deploy OCP clusters.
+- The Ansible project [ocp4-azure-ipi](https://github.com/rcarrata/ocp4-azure-ipi) was [forked](https://github.com/stolostron/ocp4-azure-ipi) and is used to deploy OCP clusters.
 Red Hat Ansibile Automation Platform is used to perform the Day 1 deployment of the Openshift Clusters.
+- A series of Ansible playbooks from [acm-aap-aas-operations](https://github.com/stolostron/acm-aap-aas-operations) are used to:
+  - configure the Bastion VM
+  - Setup DNS configuration
-- An ansible playbook from REPO is used to bootstrap the Openshift Gitops.
+  - bootstrap the Openshift Gitops.
 Openshift Gitops handles rolling out and maintain the set of application and configuration to the ACM hub cluster, or local cluster.
 - ACM policy is used for maintain configuration across the fleet of managed clusters.

 Project: AOC